 Dimensity 800 also has a third-gen AI processing unit onboard with four-cores and up to 2.4TOPs of AI performance, almost half of that of the Dimensity 1000 chipset.
 Talking about supported hardware, the mid-range 5G chipset supports up to Full-HD+ display with up to 90Hz refresh rate.

 MediaTek also boasts about packing a flagship-grade ISP onboard and it supports up to 4 concurrent cameras.
-It supports 64MP cameras (which even the Helio G90T supports) to offer higher-megapixel count to users or up to 32MP+16MP dual-camera setup.
+It supports 80MP cameras to offer a higher-megapixel count to users or up to 32MP+16MP dual-camera setup.
 There’s a number of camera enhancements in tow such as AI autofocus, autoexposure, auto white balance, noise reduction, high dynamic range (AI HDR) and more.
 Dimensity 800 5G SoC also supports the world’s first multi-frame 4K video HDR capability (video HDR), as per the chipmaker.

 If you are excited to test out 5G networks, which are steadily rolling out across the world (not in India as we are still waiting on the 5G spectrum auctions) and don’t want to shell out money on a flagship, then Dimensity 800-powered phones will start rolling out in the first half of 2020 to satiate your needs.